farmera/sare_grant/study_results_drones.md

 match a partial image - which may have been distorted in the process of capture - with an actual landmark on the ground.

 The process of stitching is often facilitated through use of ground control points (GCPs).
-A GCP is an invariant point of reference on the ground that stitching software uses to better align image points with points on the ground.
+A GCP is an invariant point of reference on the ground that stitching software uses to better align image points.
 For our purposes this process was aided by using a camera that records latitude and longitude points in each image such that they are matched in the final composite.
 GCP's were used throughout our study and were physically placed into the ground and referenced from a surveyor's benchmark.